A direct detection of neutral hydrogen intensity mapping on Mpc scales at $z\approx 0.32$ and $z\approx 0.44$: Acknowledgements

 \section{Acknowledgements}

-M.G.S. and S.P. acknowledge support from the South African Radio Astronomy Observatory and National Research Foundation (Grant No. 84156).
+We are thankful to the anonymous referees for their careful and constructive reports, which led to a number of useful tests and clarifications and significantly improved the manuscript.
+MGS and SP acknowledge support from the South African Radio Astronomy Observatory and National Research Foundation (Grant No. 84156).
+SP acknowledges support from the Science and Technology Facilities Council (STFC) through the Consolidated Grant ST/X001229/1 at the Jodrell Bank Centre for Astrophysics, University of Manchester.
 LW is a UK Research and Innovation Future Leaders Fellow [grant MR/V026437/1].
 We acknowledge the use of the Ilifu cloud computing facility - \url{www.ilifu.ac.za}, through the Inter-University Institute for Data Intensive Astronomy (IDIA).
-We thank Tom Mauch and Jordan D. Collier for useful discussions on the MeerKAT data used in this work.
+We thank Keith Grainge, Tom Mauch and Jordan D. Collier for useful discussions on the MeerKAT data used in this work.
 We also thank the developers of open-source Python libraries NumPy \citep{Numpy}, SciPy \citep{Scipy}, emcee \citep{Foreman-Mackey_2012}, corner \citep{corner} and Matplotlib \citep{Matplotlib}.
 The MeerKAT telescope is operated by the South African Radio Astronomy Observatory, which is a facility of the National Research Foundation, an agency of the Department of Science and Innovation.